Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{1RXSJ195815.6$-$301119}

 Two independent publications give the same value for its redshift, $z$ = 0.119.
-This value is reported in the DR3 6dF catalog \citep{Jon04,Jon09} and in the Reflex Cluster survey \citep{Guz09}.
-The public 6dF spectrum has a very low signal to noise (see Fig. \ref{fig_newplots}) while the Reflex spectrum is not available.
+This value is reported in the DR3 6dF catalogue \citep{Jon04,Jon09} and in the Reflex Cluster survey \citep{Guz09}.
+The public 6dF spectrum has a very low S/N (see Fig. \ref{fig_newplots}), while the Reflex spectrum is not available.

 We thus took a 30 min spectrum with EFOSC2 in order to confirm or disprove this result.
-The resulting high signal to noise spectrum is a combination of a power law with the emission of an elliptical galaxy modelled with a 11 Gyrs template \citep{Bru03} at $z$=0.119.
+The resulting high S/N spectrum is a combination of a power law with the emission of an elliptical galaxy modelled with an 11 Gyr template \citep{Bru03} at $z$ = 0.1190 $\pm$ 0.0003.
 Weak [NII] emission is also detected (see Fig. \ref{fig_spec2}, fourth row, left).
-The rest-frame power law/galaxy ratio at 5500 \AA~is 1.2 $\pm$ 0.2 and the galaxy has absolute magnitude M$_{\rm R}$=-22.1 $\pm$ 0.2.
+The rest-frame power law-to-galaxy ratio at 5500 \AA~is 1.2 $\pm$ 0.2 and the galaxy has absolute magnitude M$_{\rm R}$=-22.1 $\pm$ 0.2.
 This is thus a firm redshift value.